Skip to main content

 Question 3 (Third panel)

-[For The Big One April 2023] Would you consider going to the Parliament in London alongside 100,000 other people (between/from) 21st-24th April (optional - ‘to call for an end to the fossil fuel era?’)
+Would you consider going to [INSERT UPCOMING EVENT] (between/from) [INSERT DATE] (optional - ‘to call for an end to the fossil fuel era?’)

 ⇒ People add sticker if they are ‘considering’ and don’t if they aren’t (no need for Yes/No)